-We reported the \$1.0 million carrying value of the Ocean Monarch as "Asset held for sale" in our unaudited Condensed Consolidated Balance Sheet at September 30, 2023.
-A broker has been engaged to assist in marketing the rig for sale.
+We reported the \$1.0 million carrying value of the Ocean Monarch as "Asset held for sale" in our unaudited Condensed Consolidated Balance Sheet Sheets at September 30, 2023 March 31, 2024.
+A broker has been engaged to assist The rig was sold in marketing the rig April 2024 for sale. aggregate proceeds of approximately \$7.5 million.